chnm/datascribe-site/content/getstarted/index.md

 title: "Get Started"
 ---

-# Header text

-Before you create a project, your content will need to exist in Omeka S as items.
+# Getting Started with DataScribe

+In order to start working with DataScribe, you will need:

+- to have a plan for how you want to sort your content into datasets;
+- to have a plan for how you want to build the forms for your data and datasets;
+- to add your historical data sources into Omeka as as items and item sets.

+## Thinking about data

+Things you need to decide:

+- How many forms do you want to build?
+- What is the relationship between your sources and the dataset you want to build?
+    - If you were working with an address book, you might want each contact to be a record - a row in the final export.
+Not all sources will be this straightforward.
+- What information do you need or want to capture from each kind of item and for each kind of record?

+## Creating Omeka S resources

 DataScribe works with the items and items sets in your Omeka S install.
 You will build datasets using item sets, and these datasets will be made up of items.

-## Creating Omeka S resources

 ### Item sets

-DataScribe uses existing Omeka S item sets as the basis for datasets.
+DataScribe uses existing Omeka S [item sets](https://omeka.org/s/docs/user-manual/content/item-sets/) as the basis for datasets.

+Datasets are a group of historical documents with the same data framework (table structure, set of rows and columns, etc).
+A dataset might capture all of the information recorded on a historical document, or only part of the document.
 Each dataset has one transcription form.

 You will need to create a unique item set for each form type you intend to create.
 For example, if you have data with variations over time - like the Bills of Mortality or the US Census - you will need to create different item sets for each variation in the form which you want to capture.

 ### Items

-You will also want to plan how you are defining items records in your dataset.
+You will also want to plan how you are define [items](https://omeka.org/s/docs/user-manual/content/items/) records in your dataset.
 For some projects, this will be fairly clear.
 For others, you may need to think more carefully - for example, a ledger with on page for credits and another for debts.
 Do you want to capture each page as a separate item?
 Or make all of those rows part of the same item, with an additional field for credit or debit.

+DataScribe Items are the part of DataScribe which corresponds to items in Omeka S - it is a one to one correlation.
+Every DataScribe item also exists as an item in the Omeka S installation.
+The Omeka S item is where you can find metadata (information) about the source, rights, etc for each item.
+The media files which you view when transcribing are attached to the Omeka S items.
+Note that a DataScribe item can be in more than one dataset.
+When transcribing, an item has at least one Record.

 Think about what information you are going to need in the resulting dataset, and try working backwards.